pierremaw/monte-carlo-trading-simulator/README.md

 }
 ```

-This backend ensures smooth automation, accurate results, and real-time updates to your spreadsheet's UI.
+This backend ensures smooth automation, accurate results, and real-time updates to the spreadsheet's UI.